 Dimitri Tiomkin (1899-1979) - anyone for Westerns?

-dimitri tiomkin conducting Dimitri (or Dmitri, or Dimi) Tiomkin was born in the the Russian Ukraine.
+Dimitri Tiomkin - photo Dimitri (or Dmitri, or Dimi) Tiomkin was born in the Russian Ukraine.
 His musically trained mother taught him to play the piano and later he received a formal musical education at the St. Petersburg Conservatory, where he studied under Alexander Glazunov among others.
 Although already established as a pianist and conductor, it is understandable that he chose to leave his homeland during a period of great upheaval.
 He spent a number of years touring Europe to great critical acclaim, and was instrumental in introducing the music of George Gershwin outside America giving the first European performance of Gershwin's Piano Concerto in Paris.
 He then moved permanently to the US where he finally conquered the movie business and later became a US citizen.
 Film music was still in its relative infancy when he started, and it wasn't long before Tiomkin had early successes with "Mr. Smith goes to Washington" and "Lost Horizon".
 His film music covered a great variety of styles and moods, yet it is for his work on Western movies (which were plentiful and popular during this period) that he is best remembered.

-friendly-persuasion-soundtrack-cover It is noteable that Tiomkin seemed to have an on-going working relationship with a number of people on both sides of the camera.
+Dimtri Tiomkin - Friendly Persuasion soundtrack CD cover It is noteable that Tiomkin seemed to have an on-going working relationship with a number of people on both sides of the camera.
 For example, he worked with the director Alfred Hitchcock on "I Confess", "Dial M for Murder" and "Shadow of a Doubt".
 Being associated with the Western genre he often worked on John Wayne films like "Red River" and "Rio Bravo", and even Wayne's non-Western movies "The High and the Mighty" and "Circus World".
 When John Wayne came to create his showpiece The Alamo it was therefore natural for him to turn to Tiomkin for the soundtrack.
 Notice that the Mexican tune played in "Rio Bravo" (1959 and starring John Wayne) was said in the film to have been played at "The Alamo" (1960) so naturally, Tiomkin used the same music in the later film.
 The composer also wrote a number of songs for the latter film (e.g. "The Green Leaves of Summer") which in part emphasise the homesickness and the heroism of the defenders.
 The soundtrack is most memorable for the stirring martial music depicting the relentless advance of the Mexican army.
 When asked why a Russian composer should be able to so easily depict the Wild West, Tiomkin would joke that there was little difference between the Steppes and the Prairies.
 Not a straight answer but the lessons in counterpoint at the St. Petersburg Conservatory are evident during these scenes.

-It's a Wonderful Life CD cover A closer partnership with lyricist Ned Washington resulted in many soundtrack songs.
+Dimitri Tiomkin - It's a Wonderful Life soundtrack CD cover A closer partnership with lyricist Ned Washington resulted in many soundtrack songs.
 Both the "High Noon" soundtrack and its title song "Do not forsake me, oh my Darling" won Oscars and renewed studio interest in the idea of having title songs which might just become hit records.
 The song-writing partnership between Tiomkin and Washington was to produce several other songs such as "Wild is the Wind" (originally sung by Johnny Mathis then recorded by Nina Simone and later David Bowie) and for television, the themes for "Rawhide" and "Gunslinger" both sung by Frankie Laine.
-They also wrote songs for "Gunfight at the OK Coral" (also sung by Frankie Laine) and "Circus World".
+They also wrote songs for "Gunfight at the OK Coral" (also sung by Frankie Laine), "Circus World" and many more.
+In 1956 Tiomkin and Washington also wrote a song for the marriage of Grace Kelly to Prince Rainier III of Monaco.
+It was called "The Prince and Princess Waltz" and dedicated to the couple with Grace Kelly's blessing but probably not played at the wedding itself.
+(He had of course scored a few movies starring the actress, such as "Dial M for Murder".)
 The composer returned to his cultural roots in 1970 when he produced the work commemorating one of Russia's best-loved composers Peter Tchaikovsky.

 We are very pleased to be able to show some rare photos of Tiomkin in action together with scans of crew signatures.
 The photos were taken during recording sessions at Pinewood's Denham Studios near London, Tiomkin conducting the Sinfonia of London for the movie "55 Days at Peking".
 The photos were taken and the signatures collected by Otto R. Snel who worked as a sound mixer at Pinewood, and we are very grateful for his permission to reproduce them here.
 Click on each image to view an enlarged version.